- UNC-TV Series

 Regular Schedule: SUNDAYS at 11:30AM, repeating MONDAYS at 5:00PM

-January 22, 2017: How Colorblind is Interracial Love? — The motion picture Loving shares the true story of an Interracial Couple's 1960’s fight for Their Right to marry and has garnered acclaim for screenwriting and acting.
-Beyond the legalities, it has helped reignited discussion about how we feel today about interracial marriage and relationships.
+January 22, 2017: How Colorblind is Interracial Love? — The motion picture Loving shares the true story of an interracial couple's 1960s fight for their right to marry and has garnered acclaim for screenwriting and acting.
+Beyond the legalities, it has helped reignite discussion about how we feel today about interracial marriage and relationships.
 Emelia Cowans-Taylor, Assistant Head of Communications at the North Carolina Museum of Natural Sciences, Eric Barstow, an independent filmmaker, and JC Polk, a producer on staff at UNC-TV share their views on the subject.

 January 15, 2017: Oberlin: Freedmen's Village — While a historically black Raleigh neighborhood gives way to urban renewal, a community fights to preserve its memory in time and space.
 Residents, historians, and other stakeholders share their visions for how this can be done and what they are doing to realize thehir visions.